-In addition to level two notification (schools and daycares as well as establishments and Organizations that primarily serve individuals likely to be victimized by the offender), law enforcement may notify other members of the community whom the offender is likely to encounter.
+In addition to level two notification (schools and daycares as well as establishments and organizations that primarily serve individuals likely to be victimized by the offender), law enforcement may notify other members of the community whom the offender is likely to encounter.

 The St. Paul Police Department is available to provide you with useful information on personal safety.
-To obtain this information, please call the Crime Prevention Unit at 651-266-5625.
-For specific information on Community Notification, call the Sex Crimes Unit at 651-266-5685.
-If you want to report non-emergency criminal activity by this offender or any other individual, please call 651-291-1111.
-Dial 911 to report a crime in progress or for any emergency.
+The St. Paul Police Department may be reached at (651) 291-1111.
+To report criminal activity by this offender or any other individual, please call 911.